W3rni0/HacktivityCon_CTF_2020/readme.md

     c = binascii.hexlify(bytearray(z))
     return c
 ```
-Much better, now that we can actually read the code let's see what it does, the function first encodes the string to base64, then iterates over each character and xors each one with the one after it (the last character is xorred with the first), the bytes received by xorring are placed in an array and the final array of bytes is encoded to hex.\
+Much better, now that we can actually read the code let's see what it does, the function enc first encodes the string to base64, then iterates over each character and xors each one with the one after it (the last character is xorred with the first), the bytes received by xorring are placed in an array and the array is encoded to hex.\
-We can break it down to 3 parts: base64 encoding, cyclic xorring and hex encoding, the first and the last are easy to reverse, but the second part is trickier.\
+We can break it down to 3 parts: base64 encoding, cyclic xorring and hex encoding, the first and the last are easy to reverse as the modules used for this parts have the reverse functions, but the second part is trickier.\
-We can notice something interesting with the encryption in the second part, if we think of the first character as the initialization vector, then the encryption is similar to Cipher Block Chaining (CBC) mode of operation with no encryption and a block size of one, Cipher Block Chaining or CBC is a block cipher mode of operation, block ciphers split the plaintext into blocks of a size manageable by a cipher (for example AES works with blocks of sizes 128, 192 and 256 bits) and append the resulting ciphertext blocks together, a schema of the operation of CBC encryption:
+We can notice something interesting with the encryption in the second part, if we think of the first character as the initialization vector, then the encryption is similar to encryption with Cipher Block Chaining (CBC) mode of operation with no block cipher (the block cipher is an identity function) and a block size of one, Cipher Block Chaining or CBC is a block cipher mode of operation, modes of operation split the plaintext into blocks of a size manageable by a cipher (for example AES works with blocks of sizes 128, 192 and 256 bits) and append the resulting ciphertext blocks together, a schema of the operation of CBC:

 <div align=center>
   <img src='assets//images//fossil_1.png' style="background-color:white;" >
 </div>

-So in our case because there is no encryption the only value needed for decryption is the initialization vector or in other words the only thing that we miss on order to encrypt the whole ciphertext is the first letter....so we can just bruteforce it!
+So in our case because there is no block cipher so no key the only value needed for decryption is the initialization vector or in other words the only thing that we miss on order to encrypt the whole ciphertext is the first letter....so we can just bruteforce it!

-For people who didn't understand my reasoning, if we know the first letter we can xor it with the first character in the ciphertext to get the second character in the plaintext (by the properties of xor for value a,b we get that a ^ b ^ b = a and the first character in the cipher text is the first character in the plaintext xorred with the second character in the plaintext), and by using the second character we can get the third character doing the same operations and so on until we have decrypted all the ciphertext.
+For those who didn't understand my reasoning, if we know the first character we can xor it with the first character of the ciphertext to get the second character in the plaintext (by the properties of xor for values a,b we get that a ^ b ^ b = a and the first character in the cipher text is the first character in the plaintext xorred with the second character in the plaintext), by using the second character we can get the third character doing the same operations and so on until we have decrypted all the ciphertext.

-for the decryption I wrote the following script which goes through all the character in base64 and for each one tries to decrypt the message as if it's the first character in the plaintext:
+for that I wrote the following script which goes through all the character in base64 and for each one tries to decrypt the message as if it's the first character in the plaintext:

 ```python
 #!/usr/bin/env python